razvanghibu-cpu/Proximity-sensor-with-HC-SR04-/README.md

-# Proximity-sensor-with-HC-SR04-
+# Proximity sensor with HC-SR04
-A car like proximity sensor with leds to indicate the closeness to the sensor
+This is my second Arduino project, car like parking sensor with leds to indicate the closeness of an object to the sensor;

+### How it works?